IAG Statutes adopted by the IAG Council

 Voting in the IAG Council shall follow the following rules:

-- The IAG Council may also deliberate and decide matters at other times by correspondence and/or email ballot, provided that the issues have been communicated to IAG Council members at least one month in advance of the voting date.
+(f) The IAG Council may also deliberate and decide matters at other times by electronic voting, email ballot and/or correspondence, provided that the issues have been communicated to IAG Council members at least one month in advance of the voting date.

-- Decisions of the IAG Council shall be taken by a simple majority, except as otherwise specified in these Statutes.
+(g) Decisions of the IAG Council shall be taken by a simple majority, except as otherwise specified in these Statutes.
 If a tie should occur in an IAG Council vote, the IAG President shall cast the decisive vote.
-This procedure also applies if the vote is taken by email ballot.
+This procedure also applies if the vote is taken electronically.
 Simple and two-thirds majorities are determined by the proportion of affirmative votes to the sum of all votes (affirmative, negative and abstention).
 Blank and invalid ballots and votes not cast by delegates present are counted as abstentions.

-- The Statutes may not be modified except a two-thirds majority of votes cast at an IAG Council meeting, and changes shall come into force at the close of that meeting.
+(b) The Statutes may not be modified except by a two-thirds majority of votes cast at an IAG Council meeting, and changes shall come into force at the close of that meeting.